uteq/laravel-model-actions/README.md

 ```

 This package was inspired by this read about OOP: https://www.tonysm.com/when-objects-are-not-enough/#objects-in-the-large
-Especially the last part about actions being liked to models made sense to me.
+Especially the last part about actions being added to a model made sense to me.
-This will keep your models clean and your actions separated.
+This will keep your models clean, and your actions separated.

 You will need php 8.0